-5.1 Framework for the implementation of corporate governance principles 190 5.1.1 The AFEP-MEDEF Corporate Governance Code as a reference code 190 5.1.2 Summary table of the AFEP-MEDEF Code recommendations which have not been applied 190 5.1.3 Ethics of the Board of Directors and Executive Management 191 5.2 Governance structure 193 5.2.1 Guiding principles 193 5.2.2 The Board of Directors 197 5.3 Executive Management 225 5.3.1 Organization and modus operandi of the Executive Management 225 5.3.2 Executive Management 226 5.4 COMPENSATION OF CORPORATE OFFICERS 229 5.4.1 Compensation policy of Corporate Officers 229 5.4.2 Compensation of Corporate Officers (Articles L.22-10-34 I and L.22-10-9 I of the French Commercial Code) 235 5.4.3 Comparative table of compensation of the Chairman and Chief Executive Officer with respect to other employees and put into perspective with the Company's performance 254 5.4.4 Compensation paid or awarded in 2020 (Article L.22-10-34 II of the French Commercial Code) 256 5.5 Auditors' Special Report on regulated agreements 259 5.6 Share capital and shareholding 260 5.6.1 Share Capital 260 5.6.2 Shareholding 264 5.6.3 Main Provisions of the Articles of Association 271
+PRINCIPLES 198 5.1.1 The AFEP-MEDEF Corporate Governance Code as a reference code 198 5.1.2 Summary table of the AFEP-MEDEF Code recommendations which have not been applied 198 5.1.3 Ethics of the Board of Directors and Executive Management 199 5.2 GOVERNANCE STRUCTURE 201 5.2.1 Guiding principles 201 5.2.2 The Board of Directors 205 5.3 EXECUTIVE MANAGEMENT 234 5.3.1 Organization and modus operandi of the Executive Management 234 5.3.2 Executive Management 235 5.4 COMPENSATION OF CORPORATE OFFICERS 238 5.4.1 Compensation policy of Corporate Officers 238 5.4.2 Compensation of Corporate Officers (Articles L.22-10-34 I and L.22-10-9 I of the French Commercial Code) 244 5.4.3 Comparative table of compensation of the Chairman and Chief Executive Officer with respect to other employees and put into perspective with the Company's performance 255 5.4.4 Compensation paid or awarded in 2021 (Article L.22-10-34 II of the French Commercial Code) 257 5.5 AUDITORS' SPECIAL REPORT ON REGULATED AGREEMENTS 259 5.6 SHARE CAPITAL AND SHAREHOLDING 260 5.6.1 Share capital 260 5.6.2 Shareholding 264 5.6.3 Main provisions of the Articles of association 270

-This section presents Ipsen SA's Corporate governance and legal information and includes in particular the Board of Directors' Report on corporate governance.
-It will be presented to the Combined Shareholders' Meeting to be convened in 2021 to review and approve the financial statements for the financial year ended on 31 December 2020, in accordance with the provisions of Article L.22-10-10 4° of the French Commercial Code.
+This section presents Ipsen S.A.'s Corporate governance and legal information and includes in particular the Board of Directors' Report on corporate governance.
+It will be presented to the Combined Shareholders' Meeting to be convened in 2022 to review and approve the financial statements for the financial year ended on 31 December 2021, in accordance with the provisions of Article L.22-10-10 4° of the French Commercial Code.
 It has been prepared with the assistance of the Executive Management, the Human Resources, Finance departments and the Company Secretary.

 The Company is governed by a Board of Directors.
-It determines the Company's strategy and oversees its implementation.
+It determines the Company's strategy and oversees its implementation in accordance with its corporate interest, taking into consideration the social and environmental issues of its activity.
 Subject to the powers expressly granted to Shareholders' Meetings and within the limits of the Company's corporate purpose, the Board of Directors considers all issues related to the efficient operation of the Company and, through its deliberations, settles all matters that may arise.